LSR Group

 LSR Group (ОАО "Группа ЛСР") is a Russian real estate development, construction and building materials company.
 LSR Group is one of the leaders in the real estate and building materials in Russia.
-The company headquarter is located in St. Petersburg.
-In 2019, the total number of employees is about 11,000 people.
-As of 2008, the company embraced 24 subsidiaries.
+The company headquarters is located in Saint Petersburg.
+In 2019, the total number of employees was about 11,000.
+As of 2008, the company had 24 subsidiaries.

 History

-The company was founded in 1993 by a Russian entrepreneur Andrey Molchanov.
-The company's name derives from LenStroyRekonstruktsiya.

-LSR Group is an open joint stock company, and is a 100% owner of its major subsidiaries and companies.

-In November 2007 the company offered 12.5% of its share capital for trading at the London Stock Exchange and MICEX through IPO having raised US$772 million.
-After the offering, the company's market capitalization amounted to $6.8 billion.

-In April 2010 the company offered 10% of its share capital for trading at the London Stock Exchange and MICEX through SPO having raised US$398.1 million (including expenses for the offering).
+The company was founded in 1993 by a Russian entrepreneur Andrey Molchanov, naming it LenStroyRekonstruktsiya (LSR).
+LSR Group is an open joint-stock company and an absolute owner of its major subsidiaries and companies.
+In November 2007 the company offered 12.5% of its share capital for trade at the London Stock Exchange and MICEX through IPO, which in total sold for US$772 million.
+After the offerings, the company's market capitalization amounted to $6.8 billion.
+In April 2010 the company offered 10% of its share capital and raised US$398.1 million (including expenses for the offering).

 In 2021, the company left the London Stock Exchange because of its low market liquidity.
+By 2022 the company's revenue amounted to 13 billion rubles.